Highlaws

-Highlaws is a hamlet in the civil parish of Holme Abbey in Cumbria, United Kingdom.
+Highlaws is a hamlet in the civil parish of Holme Abbey in Cumbria, England.
 It is situated approximately two-and-a-quarter miles south-west of Abbeytown, one-and-a-half miles east of Pelutho, and one mile to the north of Aldoth.
 Other nearby settlements include Mawbray, four-and-a-quarter miles to the south-west, Blitterlees, three miles to the north-west, Blackdyke, two-and-a-quarter miles due north, and Foulsyke.
 Carlisle, Cumbria's county town, is located twenty miles to the north-east.